 One of the more enduring traditions within Mexican culture is Dia de los Muertos or Day of the Dead.
 Dating back centuries, the holiday is celebrated both privately and publicly throughout Mexico and in New Mexico as well, but perhaps nowhere more enthusiastically, or on a grander scale, than right here in Mesilla.
 Every year, around the first of November, the historic plaza comes to life from Friday through Sunday with dozens of altars paying respect to the memories of the deceased.
-This year, Dia De Los Muertos is celebrated October 28 – 30, 2022.
+This year, Dia de los Muertos is celebrated October 28 – 29, 2023.

-Another reason the event has gained in popularity locally is that one hundred percent of the money raised through the sale of t-shirts and posters, as well as vendor fees, is donated to local charities.
+Another reason the event has gained in popularity locally is that one hundred percent of the money raised through the sale of T-shirts and posters, as well as vendor fees, is donated to local charities.
 Participants who build altars are asked to donate three to five cans of food to the organization, which are then passed on to the local soup kitchen, Casa de Perigrinos.
+They also support Action Program for Animals and will accept donations of pet food.

 Though many believe that celebrating a Day of the Dead is morbid – a kind of Mexican Halloween celebration – for those who participate it is more about keeping the memory of their ancestors alive.
 In the end, it is a reminder that all life is fragile, but that remembrance is one of the ways we move past tragedy and into connectedness.